 The board of directors or the executive board of directors, as applicable, further represent the company in relation to third parties.
 Such representation powers are jointly exercised by all directors.
-The Companies Code determines that companies are bound by the intervention of the majority (or a lower number, if so provided for in the articles of association) of the directors as well as by any directors in which powers may have been delegated in the terms referred to above.
+The Companies Code determines that companies are bound by the intervention of the majority (or a lower number, if so provided for in the articles of association) of the directors as well as by any directors in whom powers may have been delegated.
 The company so represented is bound towards third parties, notwithstanding any board resolution (or the lack thereof) and any restrictions that are provided for in the articles of association.
 The company can, however, oppose restrictions resulting from its objects, provided that it proves that the relevant third party knew of or could not, under the circumstances, ignore the respective clause.